Creating Clear and Effective Wiring Harness & Cable Assembly Diagrams

 The Importance of Engineering Drawings in Assembly

 After the design phase, harnesses must be produced and wired to match the engineering drawings.
-These drawings show every assembly operation, equipment, tooling type, other fixtures required, and the location of components to be installed.
+These drawings show every assembly operation, the type of equipment and tooling used, any additional fixtures required, and the location of components to be installed.

 Although wire harnesses and cable assemblies share many similarities, the former involves more intricate designs for joining numerous wires into a single functioning system.
-In contrast, cable assemblies typically involve single wires running into one device.
+In contrast, cable assemblies typically consist of single wires running into a single device.

 Conclusion

-Inadequate wiring diagrams mean faults will be included in building your electrical products.
+Inadequate wiring diagrams can lead to faults in your electrical products.
 Your diagrams provide your team with the information needed to correct them the first time.
-When materials are high-quality and sound, and detailed diagrams are accurate with few mistakes, generally, this leads to creating products that meet or exceed your specifications.
-You can’t go wrong assembling the wiring harness by following these steps in the design process of even the most intricate harness.
+When materials are of high quality and sound, and detailed diagrams are accurate with few mistakes, this generally leads to creating products that meet or exceed your specifications.
+You can’t go wrong assembling the wiring harness by following these steps in the design process, even for the most intricate harness.